 Sripraphai

-Reputed to be the best Thai restaurant in the city, Sripraphai sits on an unassuming block, almost in earshot of the rumbling elevated 7 train, way out in Woodside Queens.
-Since their renovation a few years ago, this spot is less of a famous hole-in-the-wall, and more of a modern sanctum for serious lovers of Thai cuisine.
+Reputed to be one of the best Thai restaurants in the city, Sripraphai sits on an unassuming block in Woodside, Queens, almost in earshot of the rumbling elevated 7 train.
+Since a renovation a few years ago, this spot is less of a hole-in-the-wall, and more of a modern sanctum for serious lovers of Thai cuisine.
 I hoped it would be worth the schlep.

 sripraphai watercress salad